Package 'rKolada'

 version

 Version of the API.
-Currently only "v2" is supported.
+Defaults to "v3".

 Value